isomerpages/moe-crescentgirlssch/_cradle/Swift Explorers Singapore/About Swift Explorers Singapore (SES).md

 ![](/images/SES2023Logo.png)

-Crescent Girls’ School (CGS) is proud to organise Swift Explorers Singapore (SES) 2023!
+<p style="text-align:justify;">Crescent Girls’ School (CGS) is proud to organise Swift Explorers Singapore (SES) 2023!</p>

 Join us to discover the wonders of coding!

-SES 2023 is a series of free online coding related activities using resources from Apple, hosted by CGS with training provided by Tinkercademy, an Apple Professional Learning Provider.
+<p style="text-align:justify;">SES 2023 is a series of free online coding related activities using resources from Apple, hosted by CGS with training provided by Tinkercademy, an Apple Professional Learning Provider.</p>

-Through this programme, students will learn how to design an app connected to a topic they care about.
+<p style="text-align:justify;">Through this programme, students will learn how to design an app connected to a topic they care about.
 Students will hone computational thinking and creative problem-solving skills through basic coding on the iPad.
-Coding with Swift is a powerful, intuitive and easy-to-learn programming language which provides students with fun and engaging ways to prepare for the future.
+Coding with Swift is a powerful, intuitive and easy-to-learn programming language which provides students with fun and engaging ways to prepare for the future.</p>

-SES 2023 is designed to support Student-Initiated Learning (SIL) for Primary, Secondary, Junior College and Millenia Institute students.
-Accompanying teachers may also attend similar coding and app development workshops.
+<p style="text-align:justify;">SES 2023 is designed to support Student-Initiated Learning (SIL) for Primary, Secondary, Junior College and Millenia Institute students.
+Accompanying teachers may also attend similar coding and app development workshops.</p>

-In addition, selected participants will have an opportunity to engage with real-world developers, build their app, and showcase their work to industry leaders.
+<p style="text-align:justify;"> In addition, selected participants will have an opportunity to engage with real-world developers, build their app, and showcase their work to industry leaders.</p>

 The programme is free for all public education institutions to participate.

-#### The table for the key dates of the programme is appended below: ####
+##### The table for the key dates of the programme is appended below: #####

 <img src="/images/SES2023Programme1.png" style="width:100%">